 In the cosmic world of Moroccan artisans, the objects they handcraft are always imbued with deep meaning and symbolic value.
-They are the socio-cultural relics of a people who communicate primarily through art using a language based on the key elements of abundance, fertility, self preservation and faith in the future.
+They are the socio-cultural relics of a people who communicate primarily through art using a language based on the key elements of abundance, fertility, self preservation and faith in the unknown.

 The authenticity of the weaving techniques, and immense creativity of the nomadic tribes of Morocco render the hand making process of Berber rugs a fundamental activity that not only forges their identity, but also ensures the survival of thousands of families and the sustainability of their villages.
 In that spirit, the pastoral communities of the Atlas Mountains have been producing exquisite handmade rugs with each village using distinctive motifs and symbols that make any given rug easily traced back to the Berber village where it came from.